 “I am honored to be involved in a unique inter-institutional partnership with colleagues who share a passion for providing student-athletes with a well-rounded experience.
 I love that ACE provides a unique opportunity for student-athletes to develop a broader world view by living and engaging with others around the world.”

-Beth Goode has served as Stanford’s senior associate athletic director and senior woman administrator since 2006.
+Beth Goode has served as Stanford’s executive associate athletic director and senior woman administrator since 2006.

 Goode arrived at Stanford in 1995 as a member of the media relations staff, and has been an integral part of the growth and development of both the department’s overall management team and the compliance and student services departments.